tldr-pages/tldr/pages/common/alex.md

 # alex

-> A tool that catches insensitive, inconsiderate writing.
+> Catch insensitive, inconsiderate writing.
 > It helps you find gender favouring, polarising, race related, religion inconsiderate, or other unequal phrasing in text.
 > More information: <https://github.com/get-alex/alex>.